pgbackrest/pgbackrest/README.md

 * More comprehensive backup unit tests.

 * Link (called latest) always points to the last backup.
-This has been added for convenience.
+This has been added for convenience and to make restore simpler.

 ### v0.30: core restructuring and unit tests